Verifiable Agentic Infrastructure: Proof-Derived Authorization for Sovereign AI Systems

 Key Points

-- Introduces Justification Proof for action admissibility.
+- Introduces Justification Proof to encode action admissibility.

 📖 Reader Mode